-According to the 2015 NSDUH, 82 percent of adults over the age of 18 had used alcohol within their lifetimes.
-Approximately 75 percent of Americans used alcohol within the year prior to the survey and 58 percent within the previous month.
-Adults weren’t the only ones using alcohol, though; 22 percent of kids age 12 through 17 said they had tried alcohol at least once in the previous year.
+According to the 2015 NSDUH, 82% of adults over the age of 18 had used alcohol within their lifetimes.
+Approximately 75% of Americans used alcohol within the year before the survey and 58% within the previous month.
+Adults weren’t the only ones using alcohol, though; 22% of kids age 12 through 17 said they had tried alcohol at least once in the previous year.

 These numbers speak for themselves.
-With over 80 percent of the adult population using alcohol, there’s definitely a crossover with the percentage of people who consider themselves Christian.
-Certainly, all 80 percent weren’t necessarily abusing alcohol or addicted, but it’s likely that a portion of them were.
+With over 80% of the adult population using alcohol, there’s a crossover with the percentage of people who consider themselves Christian.
+Indeed, all 80% weren’t necessarily abusing alcohol or struggling with addiction.
+Still, it’s likely that a significant portion of that 80% did.

 Illicit Drug Use Percentages

 Many people might not be surprised by the numbers regarding alcohol.
-Plenty of people enjoy a beer with pizza or a glass of wine with conversation — though it’s important to note that control and awareness are critical to keep occasional sipping from becoming substance abuse.
-What might be surprising, however, is the prevalence of illicit drug use in the nation.
+Plenty of people enjoy a beer with pizza or a glass of wine with conversation — though it’s important to note that control and awareness are critical to keeping occasional sipping from becoming substance abuse.
+Still, the prevalence of illicit drug use in the nation is surprising— even shocking.

-For all participants — including those age 12 and older — close to 18 percent said they had used illicit drugs in the past year.
+For all participants — including those age 12 and older — close to 18% said they had used illicit drugs in the past year.
 Almost half had tried illegal drugs in some fashion within their lifetimes.
-For adults aged 18 and up, the number climbs to 57.5 percent using within their lifetimes and 36 percent having used illicit drugs the past year.
+For adults aged 18 and up, the number climbs to 57.5% using within their lifetimes and 36% having used illicit drugs the past year.

-As of a 2015 Gallup poll, 75 percent of Americans reported that they identified with a Christian religion.
-That means a minimum 25 percent crossover in individuals who identify as Christian and individuals who have used illegal drugs before.
+As of a 2015 Gallup poll, 75% of Americans reported that they identified with a Christian religion.
+That means a minimum 25% crossover in individuals who identify as Christian and individuals who have used illegal drugs before.

 Prescription Drug Use Statistics

-While many people use prescription drugs as part of a medical regimen, the numbers presented in this section correlate to individuals using prescription drugs outside of medical care — which is illegal as well as a common road to addiction.
-The NSDUH documents these numbers by pain relievers, sedatives and stimulants.
+A significant portion of drug and alcohol abuse in America comes from prescription use.
+While many people use prescription drugs as part of a medical regimen, the numbers presented in this section correlate to individuals using prescription drugs outside of medical care — which is illegal as well as a standard road to addiction.
+The NSDUH documents these numbers by pain relievers, sedatives, and stimulants.

-- Approximately 8.5 percent of adults used pain relievers outside of medical care in the year prior to the survey.
+- Approximately 8.5% of adults used pain relievers outside of medical care in the year before the survey.

-- Around 1 percent of adults abused sedatives in the year prior to the survey.
+- Around 1% of adults abused sedatives in the year before the survey.

-- A bit over 7 percent of adults abused stimulants in the 12 months before the survey was taken.
+- A bit over 7% of adults abused stimulants in the 12 months before the survey was taken.